 An informative, entertaining multi-media tour through the state’s varied history of water use, including: communities, farms, industry, tribal rights, the Columbia River, dam safety, and the future.

 You can navigate this "story map" by scrolling up and down.
-You can also view it full screen on your computer.
+You can also view it full screen

 The history of Washington state water rights

 A look at the origins of early water laws and the protections they provide to our water supplies today.

 A rural landowner's guide to Washington's water law

 An overview of the permit-exempt use of groundwater, including new rules for new wells.